PedroCristo/portfolio_project_1/README.md

 -   ### User stories

+    -   ### As a website creator, I want to:
+        1. To build the website visually appealing upon first visit so the user is intrigued to explore all the pages.
+        2. To build a website easy to navigate for the users.

     -   #### As a new visitor, I want to:

         1. To understand the main purpose of the site.